AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Key Takeaways

-• U0005 means a module detected the High Speed CAN Communication Bus (+) line reading high.
+• U0005 means a module detected the High Speed CAN Bus (+) circuit stuck high, not a confirmed bad module.

-• Verify module power and grounds with voltage-drop tests under load.
+• Verify module powers and grounds under load before you chase CAN wiring.

 FAQ